grammyjs/website/site/docs/plugins/chat-members.md

 You can use a valid grammY [storage adapter](./session.md#known-storage-adapters) or an instance of any class that implements the [`StorageAdapter`](https://deno.land/x/grammy/mod.ts?s=StorageAdapter) interface.

-Please note that, as per the official Telegram docs, your bot needs to specify the `chat_member` update in the `allowed_updates` array, as shown in the example below.
+Please note that as per the [official Telegram docs](https://core.telegram.org/bots/api#getupdates), your bot needs to specify the `chat_member` update in the `allowed_updates` array, as shown in the example below.
 This means you also need to specify any other events you'd like to receive.

 <CodeGroup>